e-klein-uscprojects/airfield-gis-california/README.md

+***I am currently finalizing a matter that remains underway, and I anticipate its completion by the end of this week.***

 # Airfield GIS Data Integration – California Edition

 I am an aeronautical analyst with experience in aviation operations, predictive modeling, and spatial data strategy.
 This repository documents the integration of ICAO-based procedural metadata into geospatial formats across major California airports.